redhat-cop/openshift-migration-best-practices/troubleshooting.md

 $ oc adm must-gather --image=registry.redhat.io/rhcam-1-2/openshift-migration-must-gather-rhel8
 ````

-# How to Clean Up/Reset a migration
+# How to retry a migration

 ## Failed migration, how to clean up and retry
 * Ensure stage pods have been cleaned up.
 If a migration fails during stage or copy, the 'stage' pods will be retained to allow debugging.
 Before proceeding with a reattempt of the migration the stage pods need to be manually removed.